-Who wouldn't want a clear and glowing skin?
-Not only does it enhance self-confidence but also indicates a healthy self.
+We are all trying to make our skin heathy and clearer, yet more often than not we are only met with disappointment.
+The dry, dull damaged skin can take a toll on our self-confidence, is there nothing that can be done?
 Markets are flooded with products that claim to cure any skin problem but prove to be a nightmare in the long run.
-Our dependence on these commercial skin products has increased due to our busy schedules, considering we have no time to use home remedies that are more effective than anything else.
+Our dependence on these commercial skin products has increased due to our busy schedules, considering we have no time to use home remedies that we have grown up hearing about.
 Ayurveda practices the age old way of using kitchen ingredients and herbs to cure skin ailments.

-According to Yogi Anoop, Founder at MediYoga, "Ayurveda says that your skin health is dependent on two factors- physical and psychological.
+According to Yogi Anoop, Ayurveda expert, "Ayurveda says that your skin health is dependent on two factors- physical and psychological.
 The foods that you ingest affect the functioning of the body, which further reflects on the skin.
 On the other hand, your psychological condition, whether you are happy or sad will show up on your skin."

 In order to get a glowing skin, it is important to load up on healthy foods, especially those which directly affect your skin health.

 Here are the foods that Yogi Anoop suggests for a glowing skin-

 Essential fatty acids are fats that help in keeping your brain healthy.
 These help to control and regulate your psychological functions.
 Foods with these fatty acids include walnuts, olive oil, flaxseeds, almonds, whole grain foods, et al., which help in keeping your mind calm and stress-free.(Also Read: Ayurveda For Hair Growth: 5 Foods And Herbs That Can Increase Hair Volume)

 Essential fatty acids are fats that help in keeping your brain healthy.